P- Reviewers Ciaccio EJ, Rodrigo L S- Editor Huang XZ L- Editor A E- Editor Zhang DN

 Every effort was made to refer subjects with suspected celiac disease for esophagogastroduodenoscopy in order to obtain tissue samples from the duodenum.
 The endoscopies and biopsies were performed by gastroenterologists in private practice.
 Between one and seven biopsy samples were obtained from each subject.
 The samples were examined histologically and classified according to the modified Marsh criteria.

 HLA loci were detected using the reverse sequence specific oligonucleotide (SSO) dot-blot method.
 The HLA-A, B and C loci were typed using the reverse SSO line-blot assay.
 Allele assignment was performed using the Helmberg score software with reference to the current nomenclature report and current literature[36-38].
 Ambiguities were resolved following sequencing of amplimers obtained after SSP with appropriate primers.

 At the first follow-up assessment, conducted in December 2005, all antibody-positive subjects and subjects with histories suspicious for celiac disease underwent comprehensive re-examination.
-A total of 20 subjects were invited, of whom 14 (70%) participated (Figure ).
+A total of 20 subjects were invited, of whom 14 (70%) participated (Figure 1).
 Subjects completed a diet and digestive symptoms questionnaire, antibody levels were rechecked and laboratory parameters routinely assessed in the work-up of celiac disease (blood count, coagulation parameters, iron, ferritin, hepatic enzymes, parathyroid hormone, calcium, magnesium, phosphate) were obtained.

 As a second follow-up screening, a telephone survey was conducted in March 2008.
 This survey focused on dietary habits, diet compliance and improvement in symptoms as a result of a gluten-free diet.
 In this follow-up all celiac positives subjects were included.
 Also included were the questionable celiac positives.
-Overall, 12 of 14 (86%) subjects participating in the 2005 follow up were contacted by telephone and re interviewed (Figure ).
+Overall, 12 of 14 (86%) subjects participating in the 2005 follow up were contacted by telephone and re interviewed (Figure 1).